seamus-brady/awesome-eiffel/README.md

 # Awesome Eiffel

+The key characteristics of the Eiffel language include:

+* Open source ISO/EMCA standard.
+* Statically typed, class based object-oriented programming language.
+* Easy to learn, simple clear syntax.
+* Compiler provides static protection against calls on null references.
+* Design by contract tightly integrated into language, creating safer software.
+* Easy to use built-in concurrency model.
+* Automatic memory management with garbage collection.
+* Simple multiple inheritance.
+* Lambda calculus available as Agents, or objects that wrap computations.
+* Excellent open source IDE, compiler and debugger in EiffelStudio.
+* Large range of libraries available including web, database and GUI.

-A curated list of awesome Eiffel and Eiffel libraries, resources and tools.
+Below is a curated list of awesome Eiffel and Eiffel libraries, resources and tools.

 ## Community